totalpunch/TPD-Pete/REAMDE.md

 This will generate the nessacary files for pete to function.

 Then simply use: `pete deploy` to let deploy to your deployment AWS profile.
-If you want to deploy to your production environment use: `pete deploy production`
+If you want to deploy to your production environment use: `pete deploy --production`